 New York Prostitution Lawyer

-An arrest or potential conviction for prostitution-related charges can put your whole future at stake.
-You may question where to go for help, potential financial burdens, and worry about the impact on your personal and professional reputation.
+An arrest or potential conviction for prostitution-related charges can be tough.
+You may wonder where to turn for help, worry about potential financial burdens, and the impact on your personal and professional reputation.

 At the Law Offices of Mehdi Essmidi, we understand the sensitive nature of prostitution-related charges and the importance of having experienced legal representation at your side.

-As a former New York City prosecutor, attorney Mehdi Essmidi is uniquely equipped to defend your rights and interests.
-An in-depth understanding of the prosecution’s strategies enables him to build strong defenses tailored to each client.
+As a former New York City prosecutor, attorney Mehdi Essmidi has a close understanding of the prosecution’s strategies, which enables him to build strong defenses tailored to each client with professionalism and confidentiality.
 Contact us for a free consultation.

 Prostitution Under New York Penal Law

-The New York Penal Law § 230 outlines several prostitution-related offenses, each with penalties and potential consequences.
-It’s essential to understand these charges to prepare an effective defense strategy.
+The New York Penal Law § 230 outlines prostitution-related offenses, each with penalties and potential consequences.

 Prostitution